 Pass the Pasta Please

 The old stand-by plate of pasta is a kid favorite.
 Penne, macaroni or shells are easiest for small children to maneuver onto a spoon.
-Ask for pasta with a little olive oil or marinara sauce rather than coated in butter or cheese sauces.
+Ask for pasta with a little olive oil or marinara sauce.

 Simple is Best